Lakers vs. Warriors odds, prediction, spread, time: 2026 NBA picks for Saturday, Feb. 28 from proven model

 The Los Angeles Lakers look to snap a three-game losing streak when they take on the Golden State Warriors in a key NBA Pacific Division matchup on Saturday.
 Los Angeles is coming off a 113-110 loss at Phoenix on Thursday, while Golden State defeated Memphis 133-112 on Wednesday.
 The Lakers (34-24), who lead the Pacific Division, are 18-12 on the road this season.
 The Warriors (31-28), who are third in the division, are 19-11 on their home floor.
 Golden State will be without Stephen Curry (knee).

 Tipoff from Chase Center in San Francisco is set for 8:30 p.m.
 ET.
-The Lakers lead the all-time series 266-178, including wins in four of the past six meetings.
-The Lakers are 4.5-point favorite in the latest Lakers vs. Warriors odds from DraftKings Sportsbook, while the over/under for total points scored is 228.5.
+The Lakers are 3.5-point favorite in the latest Lakers vs. Warriors odds from DraftKings Sportsbook, while the over/under for total points scored is 229.5.
 Before making any Warriors vs. Lakers picks, check out the NBA predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your first $5+ bet wins: